Fuzz-Volp/Simply-Art/README.md

 ### Fuzzy Volpitta
 ### https://github.com/Fuzz-Volp

-#### Thank you for taking a look at my Unit-02 projext Simply Art!
+#### Thank you for taking a look at my Unit-02 project Simply Art!
 If you have any suggestions as to what I should do to improve it please reach out.